We present our real culture life to our clients, hiring people from villages and communities of our region.

 Inti Raymi in Cusco: A Celebration of the Sun and Inca Heritage

-At Kenko Adventures, we know that the heart of a great adventure in Peru not only lies in its amazing landscapes and ancient ruins but also in its vibrant living traditions.
+We know that the heart of a great adventure in Peru not only lies in its amazing landscapes and ancient ruins but also in its vibrant living traditions.
 That's why we want to introduce you to Inti Raymi, the spectacular Festival of the Sun celebrated in Cusco, the ancient capital of the Inca Empire.
 Every June 24th, we invite you to be part of one of the most significant cultural celebrations of the Andes, an event that resonates with Inca history and our people's deep connection to nature.
 Exploring Cusco's rich heritage, whether through its festivals or its historic sites, is truly a highlight for any traveler, making the Cusco City Tour an essential experience.

-A Journey Through Time: The Fascinating History of Inti Raymi
+A journey through time: The fascinating history of Inti Raymi

 We are proud to share the rich history of Inti Raymi, a tradition that has endured through centuries.

-The Birth of an Inca Tradition
+The birth of an Inca Tradition

-From Prohibition to Revival
+From prohibition to revival

 Sadly, the Festival of the Sun was prohibited in 1572 by Viceroy Francisco de Toledo, who considered it a pagan practice incompatible with Catholicism.
 Despite this suppression, our indigenous communities secretly maintained elements of Inti Raymi, preserving its essence through oral traditions.
 It was in 1944 when Faustino Espinoza Navarro, a Quechua writer and scholar, revived the festival as a theatrical representation, based on the chronicles of Inca Garcilaso de la Vega.

-This reconstruction, celebrated at Sacsayhuamán, has transformed Inti Raymi into a world-renowned cultural event, declared Cultural Heritage of the Nation in 2001.
+This reconstruction, celebrated at SacsayhuamĂĄn, has transformed Inti Raymi into a world-renowned cultural event, declared Cultural Heritage of the Nation in 2001.
 This resilience is a core part of what we experience on any trekking in Peru, and a fascinating aspect you can delve into during your Cusco City Tour.

-Rituals and Traditions: The Heart of the Festival of the Sun
+Rituals and traditions: The heart of the festival of the Sun

 Historically, Inti Raymi was a nine-day celebration that began with a purification period, including fasting.
 On the main day, June 24th, the Sapa Inca led a procession from Qoricancha, the Temple of the Sun, to Haukaypata (the current Plaza de Armas in Cusco).
 There, offerings of chicha de jora, a fermented corn liquor, were made in honor of Inti.
 The rituals included llama sacrifices (simulated today), coca leaf readings, and traditional dances representing the empire's diversity.
 It is an echo of our ancestors' connection with the land and the cosmos, similar to how nature is appreciated on the Salkantay Trek 4 Days or during an Inca Trail Glamping experience, all while soaking in the atmosphere of the historic Cusco City Tour.

-The Modern Spectacle: Stages and Representations
+The modern spectacle: Stages and representations

 - Stage 1: Qoricancha